JuliaData/DataFrames.jl/docs/src/man/categorical.md

  String
 ```

-You can change all columns with `AbstractString` element type to be categorical
+If columns are not specified, all columns with an `AbstractString` element type
-if you do not specify which columns to convert.
+are converted to be categorical.
 In the example below we also enable compression:

 ```jldoctest categorical
 julia> categorical!(df, compress=true)